State-Wide Trail News

 Anacostia Trail – The D.C.
 Department of Transportation received a $10 million TIGER Grant, combined with $3.5 million from the District and $1.5 million from Maryland, to complete four missing miles of bicycle and pedestrian paths on the Kenilworth Gardens Trail, connecting hundreds of miles of existing trail networks in Maryland and DC.
 This path will create new options for bicycle commuters and bring economic and health benefits to communities along the trail.
 The overall project includes the construction of five bridges, raised pathways, and multi-use paths.
 It will connect 16 waterfront neighborhoods to the Anacostia River, as well as the Southwest Waterfront, the Nationals baseball stadium, the Navy Yard, RFK Stadium, the National Arboretum, and other popular destinations

-Annapolis Bicycle Master Plan – Over the past few months many of you have been involved in the development and preparation of the City of Annapolis Bicycle Master Plan, which will guide the City over the next 5-10 years in developing a comprehensive program for cycling.
+Annapolis Bicycle Master Plan – The City of Annapolis Bicycle Master Plan, which will guide the City over the next 5-10 years in developing a comprehensive program for cycling.
 This program includes facilities, policies as well as education tools for both cyclists and drivers.

 Baltimore Metropolitan Council's Bicycle Advisory Group – BPAG is working on its Action Plan. http://www.baltometro.org/multi-modal-planning/bicycle-and-pedestrian-advisory-group